AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 ## Data types
 ### RGBA Object
 Stores a list of four floating-point literals, each for a specific color.
 The fourth, alpha, is not required.
 The value of these literals must be between 0 and 1.
-The default value for most RGBA objects is the RGBA Zero, whose values are zeroes.
+The default value for RGBA objects is the RGBA Zero, whose values are zeroes.
 Example:-
 ```json
 {